sbu-fsl/Metis/README.md

 This experiment illustrates the performance of RefFS while running with Metis and its comparison with other reference file systems including BtrFS, Ext2, Ext4, and XFS.
-We created a script `figure-7-exp.sh` to run these five file systems with Metis for 30 minutes each.
+We created a script `figure-7-exp.sh` to run these five file systems with Metis for 10 minutes each.
-**Therefore, this script will take about 2.5 hours to complete.** You can edit the `TIMERUN`variable in the `figure-7-exp.sh` script to change to a longer or shorter time length for each file system.
+**Therefore, this script will take about 1 hour to complete.** You can edit the `TIMERUN`variable in the `figure-7-exp.sh` script to change to a longer or shorter time length for each file system.
 The performance in the figure 7 is mesured by the number of file system operations and unique filesystem abstract states per second.
 After each file system's Metis run, the script will read the performance